aejsmith/kboot/documentation/guide/gui.md

 ========

 KBoot provides a basic graphical boot menu.
-An icon is assigned to each menu entry, and the icons will be laid out horizontally on screen.
+An icon is assigned to each menu entry, and the icons will be laid out horizontally on screen, on top of a background image or colour.
 A selection colour or image is drawn over the currently selected menu entry.

 In addition to left/right to navigate the entries, the menu supports the same inputs as the text menu:

-* *F1* - Show configuration options for the currently selected entry.
+* *F1*: Show configuration options for the currently selected entry.
-* *F9* - Display the debug log.
+* *F9*: Display the debug log.
-* *F10* - Enter the shell.
+* *F10*: Enter the shell.

+Plus any other functions defined as nested menus for the currently selected entry.

 Usage
 -----